 One of the first things He said, “Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted.
 Blessed are the meek, for they will inherit kingdom of earth.
 Blessed are those who hunger and thirst for righteousness, for they will be filled.
 Blessed are the merciful, for they will be shown mercy.
 Blessed are the pure in heart, for they will see God.
 Blessed are the peacemakers, for they will be called sons.
 Blessed are those who are persecuted because of their righteousness, for theirs is the kingdom of heaven.”

 Kind of a different list on leadership style, right?
 What does Jesus wants to be?
 Less, not more; not angry, not scream – He is telling them about rewards they’re gonna get, bonuses.
 Just think about how much we push ourselves to make more money, and more bonuses, and that next thing and that next thing when Jesus is – He’s offering things that He’s seen, right?
 He’s been there

 So, you can imagine, if you come from heaven, and you’re telling people things that you’re like, “This’ll turn you on,” and as humans, we have a hard time even knowing what He’s talking about.
 And I’m sure Jesus is like, “These are the things that are gonna motivate you.”

-John: You’re listening to Willie Robertson of Duck Dynasty on Focus on the Family.
-And you can get a CD of this entire program to listen to again or share with a friend when you call 800, the letter A and the word FAMILY.
-800-232-6459.
-Or donate online and request it at focusonthefamily.com/broadcast.
-Let’s go ahead and hear more from Willie Robertson.
+John: You’re listening to Willie Robertson of Duck Dynasty on today’s episode of Focus on the Family.
+And it’s part of our best of 2020 collection.
+We’re making that available.
+When you call 800-A-FAMILY, 800-232-6459 or donate and request that best of 2020 collection at focusonthefamily.com/broadcast.
+Let’s go ahead and return now to more from Willie Robertson.

 Willie: So, I started thinking – this may be silly, and I’ve never done it, but I started thinking…